HabitatFramework/UserGuide/concepts/concepts.rst

 MapInfo
 ^^^^^^^

-To perform a physical split:
+To perform a physical split in MapInfo:

 * Set the Cosmetic layer as 'Editable' and draw the feature to split by.